iAskShahram/strapi-provider-uplaod-uploadthing/README.md

 -   **Uploading Files**: When you upload a file in Strapi, it will be sent to your UploadThing account.
 -   **Deleting Files**: When you delete a file from Strapi's Media Library, it will also be deleted from your UploadThing account.

-### Peer Dependencies

-This provider requires the following peer dependencies to be installed in your Strapi project:
--   `@strapi/strapi`: `^5.12.6` (as specified in `package.json`)

-Ensure your Strapi version is compatible.

 ### Node.js Version Support